Building a Museum for the future

 The grounds transformation

-From 2023, the grounds surrounding the famous Waterhouse building will become a series of living outdoor galleries, giving visitors new opportunities to connect with the natural world beyond the Museum's walls.
+The grounds surrounding the famous Waterhouse building will become a series of living outdoor galleries, giving visitors new opportunities to connect with the natural world beyond the Museum's walls.

 The Museum's collection of 80 million specimens is one of the world's greatest scientific resources.
 It was built over centuries and represents 4.5 billion years of the solar system and life on Earth.